AresMUSH/ares-docker/README.md

 4. Copy the `aresmush/install/game.distr` directory to create a new folder `aresmush/game`.

-5. From the ares-docker directory, start the container using this command:
+5. In a Windows PowerShell or Mac Terminal window, start the container:

 ```
+    cd YOUR_ARES_DOCKER_DIRECTORY
     docker-compose up
 ```

-> Note: All commands can be run in Windows PowerShell or Mac Terminal.

-6. In a new PowerShell/Terminal window, use this command to launch a shell connected to the container:
+6. In a **new** PowerShell/Terminal window, use this command to launch a shell connected to the container:

 ```
      docker exec -it ares-docker_game_1 /bin/bash -l
 ```

-7. Within the **docker shell**, run these commands to set up the game:
+7. Within the **docker shell** you just launched, run these commands to set up the game:

 ```
     cd aresmush